Donald Trump: January 6 attack

-At noon on January 6, 2021, while Congress was certifying the presidential election results in the U.S. Capitol, Trump held a rally at the nearby Ellipse.
-Speaking from behind a glass barrier, he called for the election to be overturned and urged his supporters to "fight like hell" and "take back our country" by marching to the Capitol.
+On January 6, 2021, while Congress was certifying the presidential election results, Trump held a rally at which he called for the election to be overturned and urged his supporters to "fight like hell" and "take back our country" by marching to the Capitol.
 His supporters then formed a mob that broke into the building, disrupting certification and causing the evacuation of Congress.
-During the attack, Trump posted on social media but did not ask the rioters to disperse.
-In a tweet at 6 p.m., he told them to "go home with love & in peace", called them "great patriots", and restated that he had won the election.
-Congress later reconvened and confirmed Biden's victory in the early hours of January 7.

 More than 140 police officers were injured, and five people died during or after the attack.
 The event has been described as an attempted self-coup by Trump.
-(Note: Several sources:)
+Congress later reconvened and confirmed Biden's victory in the early hours of January 7.

 Between presidencies (2021–2025)

 Upon leaving the White House, Trump began living at Mar-a-Lago, establishing an office there as provided for by the Former Presidents Act.
 His continuing false claims concerning the 2020 election were commonly referred to as the "big lie" by his critics, although in May 2021, he and many of his supporters began using the term to refer to the election itself.
 The Republican Party used his false claims about the election to justify imposing new voting restrictions in its favor.
 He continued to pressure state legislators to overturn the election.
 Unlike other former presidents, Trump continued to dominate his party; a 2022 profile in The New York Times described him as a modern party boss.
 He continued fundraising, raising a war chest containing more than twice that of the Republican Party, and profited from fundraisers many Republican candidates held at Mar-a-Lago.
 Much of his focus was on party governance and installing in key posts officials loyal to him.
-In the 2022 midterm elections, he endorsed over 200 candidates for various offices.
-In February 2021, he registered a new company, Trump Media & Technology Group (TMTG), for providing "social networking services" to U.S. customers.
-In March 2024, TMTG merged with special-purpose acquisition company Digital World Acquisition and became a public company.
-In February 2022, TMTG launched Truth Social, a social media platform.
+In the 2022 midterm elections, Trump endorsed over 200 candidates for various offices.
+In February 2022, his Trump Media & Technology Group (TMTG) launched a pro-Trump social media platform called Truth Social.
+In March 2024, TMTG became a public company.